whyteaz/global.hackathon/TEAMS.md

 ###UPDATE: Another Member!

 ###Knock, knock, who's there?
 He is Andhieka Putra, an enthusiastic Year 2 Computer Science undergraduate from National University of Singapore.
-Github: [github.com/andhieka](https://github.com/andhieka)
+Github: [github.com/andhieka](https://github.com/andhieka).
+He really likes to play the guitar and he is making an app to help newbies learn to play the guitar.
+He calls it the [Guitar Academy](https://github.com/guitar-academy).

 We have been friends since eternity.

-We will be working together to bring out the best of our abilities :D
+We will be working together to bring out the best of our abilities :D :boom: